liusida/AutoTofu/README.md

 * Permutation City: https://en.wikipedia.org/wiki/Permutation_City

 (A sci-fi novel from 1995 that introduced the Autoverse system, a simulated universe based on cellular automata.
 The name of this project, AutoTofu, is a tribute to that novel.)

+# Memos

+* Functional Neural Cellular Automata (fNCA)

+An NCA's output can be more than just an image or morphology; it can be a functional system.
+By seeding a functional NCA, you can create a runnable function that performs a specific task.